express-rate-limit/express-rate-limit/readme.md

 The function to handle requests once the max limit is exceeded.
 It receives the `request` and the `response` objects.
 The `next` param is available if you need to pass to the next middleware/route.
-Finally, the `optionsUsed` param has all of the options that originally passed in when creating the current limiter and the default values for other options.
+Finally, the `options` param has all of the options that originally passed in when creating the current limiter and the default values for other options.